Court of Protection and mental capacity

 For all Court of Protection applications, expert evidence must be supplied, such as a medical report from a specialist, in support of the application.

-Our experienced mental capacity solicitors can provide further advice on how and when to carry out a mental capacity assessment as well as helping you access the assistance of a professional where necessary.
+Our experienced Court of Protection Team can provide further advice on how and when to carry out a mental capacity assessment as well as help you access the assistance of a professional where necessary.

-Our mental capacity solicitors can provide practical advice and guidance in relation to all mental capacity matters and disputes, including:
+Our team can provide practical advice and guidance in relation to all mental capacity matters and disputes, including:

 If you are concerned about losing your mental capacity in the future, our team can help you create a Lasting Power of Attorney to appoint one or more Attorneys to make decisions about your financial affairs and/or personal welfare should you become unable to make your own decisions in the future.